 Life has a way of changing on a dime when you’re not paying attention.
-After a bit, you emerge from the disorder and begin to build a new life in a new direction.
+After a bit, you emerge from the disorder and begin to build a life in a new direction.
 At least that’s been true for me.
-After many years of marketing and married life in the suburbs, I left that life, moved to ITP (inside the perimeter) Atlanta, and have spent the last few years learning how to care for myself and those around me.
+After many years of marketing and married life in the suburbs, I left that life and moved ITP (inside the perimeter) Atlanta to focus on learning how to care for myself and those around me.

 I’ve been on a journey to uncover the ways my history, culture, and location continue to affect how I live and move in the world.
-After spending four years in seminary untangling what I believe about God from what I’d been taught, I’m learning to recognize Spirit at work in creation and in my brothers and sisters on the journey.
+After spending four years in seminary untangling what I believe about God from what I’d been taught, I seek to recognize Spirit at work in creation and in my brothers and sisters on the journey.
 I wrote my MATS (MA Theological Studies) thesis using autoethnography to explore the journey of looking deeply at my White culture and its history and theology on which I based my identity and how love can transform our lives.
-It has been a journey trying to understand how culture shaped me, to let go of old beliefs that limited me, and to embody new beliefs and values.
+I have been seeking to understand how culture shaped me, to let go of old beliefs that limited me, and to embody new beliefs and values.

-I continue to work learn and grow through action, reflection, and contemplation.
-I’ve found spiritual practices to be foundational for paying attention to what’s going in the world, doing the internal work I still need to do, and taking the actions needed to be in solidarity with my black and brown sisters working for social justice and build a loving community.
+I continue to work, learn, and grow through writing, reading, reflection, and contemplation.
+I’ve found spiritual practices to be foundational for paying attention to what’s going on in the world, doing the internal work I still need to do, and taking the actions needed to be in solidarity with my black and brown sisters working for social justice and building a loving community.
 I am pursuing what it means to integrate all the parts of myself (body, mind, and spirit) and truly embody my beliefs and values.
 Learning to begin with love is the key.
 Love for God, yourself, and others.